How Much Should You Have in an Emergency Fund?

 Someone once said, “Life is like a box of chocolates.”
 Except I’d argue that chocolate is a lot more pleasant than some of the monkey wrenches life can throw at us.
 While unexpected expenses are a reality of life, they don’t always have to be burdensome or stressful.
 An emergency fund can make life a lot easier to manage when facing a furlough or a fridge on the fritz.

-What is an Emergency Fund and Why Should You Have One?
+What Is an Emergency Fund and Why Should You Have One?

 An emergency fund is money set aside in an easily accessible savings account to help you more comfortably manage major unexpected expenses.
 This means unlikely extenuating circumstances and financial emergencies—a job loss, an injury, a broken furnace—not a new bike, a vacation, or routine bills.
 Ideally, you never want to need your emergency fund.